Datadog vs Fortinet FortiAnalyzer comparison

 Datadog vs. Fortinet FortiAnalyzer

-Datadog is ranked 2nd in Log Management with 94 reviews while Fortinet FortiAnalyzer is ranked 7th in Log Management with 44 reviews.
+Datadog is ranked 3rd in Log Management with 137 reviews while Fortinet FortiAnalyzer is ranked 8th in Log Management with 81 reviews.
 Datadog is rated 8.6, while Fortinet FortiAnalyzer is rated 8.0.
-The top reviewer of Datadog writes "Easy to set up and good UI but needs better customization capabilities".
-On the other hand, the top reviewer of Fortinet FortiAnalyzer writes "It creates a central point of management and control, giving you real-time insight into what is going on. ".
-Datadog is most compared with Dynatrace, Azure Monitor, New Relic, AWS X-Ray and AppDynamics, whereas Fortinet FortiAnalyzer is most compared with Wazuh, Splunk Enterprise Security, Graylog, ManageEngine EventLog Analyzer and Check Point Security Management.
+The top reviewer of Datadog writes "Very good RUM, synthetics, and infrastructure host maps".
+On the other hand, the top reviewer of Fortinet FortiAnalyzer writes "We can automate event-based handling solutions, is stable, and is great for heavy traffic".
+Datadog is most compared with Dynatrace, Azure Monitor, New Relic, AWS X-Ray and Elastic Observability, whereas Fortinet FortiAnalyzer is most compared with Wazuh, Splunk Enterprise Security, Graylog, Grafana Loki and ManageEngine EventLog Analyzer.
 See our Datadog vs. Fortinet FortiAnalyzer report.

 See our list of best Log Management vendors.